ivangfr/docker-swarm-environment/news-pipeline/README.md

-# `docker-swarm-environment`
+# docker-swarm-environment
-## `> news-pipeline`
+## `>` news-pipeline

 In this example, we are going to deploy, into a cluster of Docker Engines in swarm mode, the applications present in the repository [`spring-cloud-stream-elasticsearch`](https://github.com/ivangfr/spring-cloud-stream-elasticsearch)

-So, let's start the Docker Engines cluster in swarm mode as explained [here](https://github.com/ivangfr/docker-swarm-environment#initializing-a-cluster-of-docker-engines-in-swarm-mode)
+So, let's start the Docker Engines cluster in swarm mode as explained in the main [README](https://github.com/ivangfr/docker-swarm-environment#initializing-a-cluster-of-docker-engines-in-swarm-mode)

 ## Clone repository